-Strategic report There is no equivalent of s414A in the LLP regulations.
-The LLP is not required to give the disclosures required by a large limited company's strategic report, however they can choose to disclose this information voluntarily.
+Strategic report SI 2008/1911: 12A(414A) SORP 25C There is no requirement for an LLP to prepare a strategic report unless it is a traded or banking LLP, however they can choose to disclose this information voluntarily.
 FRS 102 Layout LLP has not chosen to do so.

+Directors' report

-Directors' report There is no equivalent of s415 in the LLP regulations.
+There is no equivalent of s415 in the LLP regulations.
 The LLP is not required to give the disclosures required by a large limited company's directors' report, however they can choose to disclose this information voluntarily, in the form of a members' report.